IEAWindTask37/IEA-15-240-RWT/HAWC2/README.md

-to create three types of htc files from the base file: (1) a HAWC2 step-wind from cut-in to cut-out, (2) a HAWC2 turbulence simulation, and (3) a HAWCStab2/HAWC2S input file. **Note** that if you want to run with the no-torsion model, you must change the blade model in the base file before running the scripts.
+to create three types of htc files from the base file: (1) a HAWC2 step-wind from cut-in to cut-out, (2) a HAWC2 turbulence simulation, and (3) a HAWCStab2/HAWC2S input file. **Note** that if you want to run with the no-torsion model, you should change the blade model in the base file before running the scripts.
 The Python scripts require Python >= 3.6 and the Wind Energy Toolbox, which can be installed with `pip install wetb`.